 Interest rate caps are more than numbers: they are reflections of society's collective judgment about moral and ethical behavior.
-Interest rate caps embody fundamental values.1 Interest rate caps also reflect an assessment about the upper limits of sustainable lending that does not undermine individual or societal economic stability.
-When states eliminate high-cost loans by imposing rate caps, consumers generally agree that they are better off and express relief that the loans are no longer available.2 Elimination of high-cost loans spurs an increase in affordable loans, benefiting all borrowers.3 interest rates enable lenders to profit from loans even if many borrowers eventually default.4 The lender has little incentive to ensure that each borrower can actually afford to repay the loan in full on its terms if the lender can be made whole even if the borrower defaults, or can recoup defaults from exorbitant rates on others.
+Interest rate caps embody fundamental values.
+Interest rate caps also reflect an assessment about the upper limits of sustainable lending that does not undermine individual or societal economic stability.
+When states eliminate high-cost loans by imposing rate caps, consumers generally agree that they are better off and express relief that the loans are no longer available.
+Elimination of high-cost loans spurs an increase in affordable loans, benefiting all borrowers.

+Rate caps also encourage lenders to ensure that the borrower has the ability to repay the loan.
+Excessive interest rates enable lenders to profit from loans even if many borrowers eventually default.
+The lender has little incentive to ensure that each borrower can actually afford to repay the loan in full on its terms if the lender can be made whole even if the borrower defaults, or can recoup defaults from exorbitant rates on others.